meeshkan/unmock.github.io/docs/fuzz.md

 sidebar_label: Fuzz Testing
 ---

 Because Unmock generates random responses, it is not very useful to test out just one.
-The real power of unmock comes from testing many different outcomes of interactions with an API.
-To do this, unmock supports fuzz testing, or the testing of multiple random outcomes, with `unmock.runner`.
+The real power of Unmock comes from testing many different outcomes of interactions with an API.
+To do this, `unmock` supports fuzz testing, or the testing of multiple random outcomes, with `unmock.runner`.

 ```javascript
 import unmock, { u, transform, runner } from "unmock";